Bora Bora Real Estate

 To own Bora Bora real estate, each foreign investment requires an authorization permit (issued by a “notary”) from the government of French Polynesia.
 In most cases, the government is more likely to approve an investment if the project is business related and creates good employment possibilities for locals.
 The most obvious example of this is a large hotel or resort.

-Smaller projects and private investments undergo a much more intense scrutinization process because most of them will never create jobs or add to the local economy.
+Smaller projects and private investments undergo a much more intense scrutiny process because most of them will never create jobs or add to the local economy.
 These projects are notoriously difficult to obtain the necessary authorization permits, as it often seems each project is based on a different set of criteria

 2. Visit before you buy.

-Taking position of a Visa longer than 90 days requires extensive background checks and time.
+Taking possession of a Visa longer than 90 days requires extensive background checks and time.
 Many foreign property owners choose to live in Bora Bora for a few weeks or months each year and rent out their properties while they’re off the island.

 3. Work with a local expert.